 Abbas Amanat is a Consulting Editor and longtime contributor to Encyclopedia Iranica.
 His major entries include: “Constitutional Revolution” (1994); “Great Britain in Qajar Persia” (2002); “Hajji Baba of Ispahan” (2003); “Historiography of Qajar Iran” (2004); “Historiography of Pahlavi Iran” (2004) and “Islam in Iran: Messianism” (2007).
 He was a Carnegie Scholar of Islamic Studies (2005-2007) and the recipient of the Mellon-Sawyer Grant for comparative study of millennialism (1998-2001).
 He was the Editor-in-Chief of Iranian Studies, the journal of the International Society for Iranian Studies (1991-98) and the Chair of the Council on Middle East Studies at Yale University (1993-2004).
 He is currently the Director of the Yale Program in Iranian Studies at the Yale MacMillan Center for International and Area Studies.

-His courses at Yale include “Middle East and the West: A Cultural Encounter,” “State and Society in the Modern Middle East,” and “Making of Modern Iran.”
-Among his graduate course are “Becoming the Middle East,” “Historiography and Methodology of the Modern Middle East,” “Political Theory and Practice in the Persian Historical Texts and Contexts,” “Apocalyptic Imagination,” and “Orientalism and Its Critics.”
+His courses include “Middle East and the West: A Cultural Encounter;” “Empire, Nationalism and Revolution in the Modern Middle East;” “Making of Modern Iran;” “Myth and Memory in the Persian Book of Kings;” and “Mahdis of the Muslim World.”
+Among his graduate seminars are “Narratives of Modern Iran;” “Historiography and Methodology of the Modern Middle East;” “Political Theory and Practice in the Persian Historical Texts and Contexts; “Apocalyptic Imagination: Ancient and Modern;” and “Orientalism and Its Critics.”